Geology of Afghanistan: Paleozoic (539–251 million years ago)

 Devonian rocks are limited in area, but widely dispersed containing extensive fossils.
 Early Devonian conglomerates with interlayered dolomite and marl outcrop in the central Afghan swell and the Hindu Kush.
 Some conglomerates show signs of tectonic reworking.
 Other units include 100 meters of marl and limestone near Herat, 650 meters of the same type of rocks near Ghuk and up to 100 meters of limestone near Panjao.
 Devonian rocks unconformably overlap older rocks in the Logar Valley and close to Kabul, with calcareous sandstones up to 700 meters thick.
-In eastern Dasht-i-Nawar, 1.9 kilometer thick early Devonian quartzite and intercalated conglomerate is over overlain by 550 meters of middle Devonian limestone.
+In eastern Dasht-i-Nawar, 1.9 kilometer thick early Devonian quartzite and intercalated conglomerate are overlain by 550 meters of middle Devonian limestone.
 Late Devonian rocks are not present and an unconformity and conglomerate deposits point to a break in sedimentation.

 Tournaisian and Westphalian calcareous rocks from Carboniferous are distributed across the west, ranging from 350 meters thick at Herat to 400 meters at Kotale Shutur Chun.
 These rocks grade to quartzite and shale to the east.
 In the upper Kabul valley and Dash-t-Nawar, early Carboniferous limestone is 100 to 420 meters thick, disconformably overlain by 1.5 kilometers of quartzite and shale.
 A similar sequence is found north of Moqor.
 Several other locations have Carboniferous rocks such as the western Hindu Kush, north of the Shibar Pass or north of Salang Pass.
 In between Do Ab and Khanabad is a three kilometer thick sequence of early Carboniferous limestone, sandstone and shale.